SERVICE ENGAGEMENT SCALE

 Tait L, Birchwood M, Trower P: A new scale (SES) to measure engagement with community mental health services.
 Journal of Mental Health 2002, 11(2):191-198.

-The Service Engagement Scale is included in a computerised assessment package (MiData) adopted by UK National Health Services:
+The SES is widely used within Early Intervention Services, and by researchers.
+It is included in a computerised assessment package (MiData) adopted by UK National Health Services:

 MiData: Fisher H, Theodore K, Power P, Chisholm B, Fuller J, Marlowe K, Aitchison KJ, Tanna R, Joyce J, Sacks M, Craig T, Johnson S: Routine evaluation in first episode psychosis services: feasibility and results from the MiData project.
 Social Psychiatry & Psychiatric Epidemiology 2008, 43:960-967.

-The Service Engagement Scale is included in CheckWare.com for use by professionals who use patient reported outcome measures and other healthcare assessments.
+The SES is included in CheckWare.com for use by professionals who use patient reported outcome measures and other healthcare assessments.
 CheckWare is a secure software package that automates the delivery and scoring of assessments, for clinical use and research, giving users the ability to integrate assessment scores with electronic patient records.